Wholesale Rose Cut Sapphire – Padparadscha, Pastel, Multi Color, Pink, Blue & White

 ROSE CUT SAPPHIRES TODAY:

 In recent years there has been a surge in the popularity of antique cut gemstones and the rose cut gemstone, has been heralded as the harbinger of vintage cuts.
 What is today called the “rose cut renaissance” began in 2012, with Justin Theroux’s proposal to Jennifer Anniston with an impressive 8ct rose cut diamond solitaire ring?
 Montana rose cut sapphires today in 2020 are also quite popular, the reason for the rose cut Montana Sapphire’s popularity is the patriotism towards “Made in America” in Americans.

-Today, the rose cut sapphire enjoy immense popularity as engagement rings and that is primarily due to 3 reasons:
+Today, the rose cut sapphire enjoy immense popularity as an engagement ring and that is primarily due to 3 reasons:

 - Price: Rose-cut sapphires cost almost one-third the price of a diamond of the same size, shape, and volume.
 This is essential because rose-cut sapphires are made from flat rough, to enhance their brilliance and fire, which if cut in any other way would not have the same properties.
-Small round rose cut sapphires can begin at 20$ a carat.
-Thus if a wholesale jeweler invests in a batch of small 3mm rose cut sapphire stone of 50 points, each stone would cost him only 10$.
+Small round rose-cut sapphires can begin at 20$ a carat.
+Thus if a wholesale jeweler invests in a batch of small 3mm rose cut sapphire stones of 50 points, each stone would cost him only 10$.

 - Weight: Rose-cut stones are usually available in pastel colors as deeper cuts are required to make a stone appear darker.
-However since rose cut stones are usually made from flat rough, a shallow cut preserves the size and weight of the stone.
-Their unique shape, without any pavilion facets, means that the rose-cut sapphire retains all its weight on the petal-like facet on the dome, giving them a larger surface area than brilliant-cut diamond.
+However since rose-cut stones are usually made from flat rough, a shallow cut preserves the size and weight of the stone.
+Their unique shape, without any pavilion facets, means that the rose-cut sapphire retains all its weight on the petal-like facet on the dome, giving them a larger surface area than a brilliant-cut diamond.

 The math of rose cut sapphires.